TheGazette/DevDocs/publication/index.md

 *\* Please note: For the new editions (The Insolvency Gazette, The Daily Edition,The Wills and Probate Gazette) the issue number is the ISO 8601 date of publication in (YYYY-MM-DD).*

-### Alternative Representations ###
-Due to the large number of alternative representations available there is a notes column to help guide the user to the appropriate representation.

 <table>
 <tr>
 <th>Representation URI</th>